decretist/Dissertation/Chapter2/presentation.markdown

 parent distinction or question node.
 A *dictum post canonem* is an optional, and usually final, terminal node of a canon.

-[2] The distinction between rubrics and *dicta* is blurry: "**Gratian** rarely took his rubrics from earlier collections.
-Rather he created his own and **often melded the rubrics with the dicta.**" (Melodie Harris Eichbauer, “St. Gall Stiftsbibliothek 673 and the Early Redactions of Gratian’s Decretum,” *Bulletin of Medieval Canon Law* 27 (2007): 107) "Both J. Rambaud-Buhot and John Noonan, Jr. have highlighted the similarity between dicta and rubrics, that is, a rubric very often echoes the dictum that immediately preceded it." and "These isolated instances in the first cluster show that Gratian felt that the dictum was sufficient for summarizing the following *auctoritas*."
-(Eichbauer,
+[2] The distinction between rubrics and *dicta* is blurry: "Gratian ... often melded the rubrics with the dicta."
+(Melodie Harris Eichbauer, “St. Gall Stiftsbibliothek 673 and the Early Redactions of Gratian’s Decretum,” *Bulletin of Medieval Canon Law* 27 (2007): 107).
+"Both J.
-115) **Expand to include inscriptions.**
+Rambaud-Buhot and John Noonan, Jr. have highlighted the similarity between dicta and rubrics, that is, a rubric very often echoes the dictum that immediately preceded it." and "These isolated instances in the first cluster show that Gratian felt that the dictum was sufficient for summarizing the following *auctoritas*."
+(Eichbauer, 115) **Expand to include inscriptions.**

 [3] "Since Gratian frequently took fragments of letters from the Register of Gregory I---266 in all---using the inscription 'in